yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/

-   If deploying with helm provide above variables in `values.yaml` and use them in deployment file of charts.
+   If the deployment with helm provide above variables in `values.yaml` and use them in deployment file of charts.

    https://phoenixnap.com/kb/helm-environment-variables

 #### Verification

-1. Once your server is up and running you can check trace in Snappyflow Server.
+Once your server is up and running, follow the below steps to verfiy that the SnappyFlow has started to collect the traces from the Django app.

-2. For viewing trace in snappyflow server make sure project and app name is created.
+1. Make sure that the project and the app is created.

-3. Once project and app name is created go to View dashboard -> Click on Tracing on lef side bar -> Click on view transaction -> Go to real time tab
+2. In the app, click the **View Dashboard** icon.
+3. In the **Dashboard** window, go to **Tracing** section.
+4. In the **Tracing** section, click the **View Transactions** button.
+5. Now you can view the traces in **Aggregate** and **Real Time tabs**.

 :::note
-If you want to enable the Trace to Log feature, 'CAPTURE_BODY':'all' config should be present in <b>ELASTIC_APM</b> section.
+To enable the Trace to Log feature, update the **ELASTIC_APM** block with the following key-value pair.
+      'CAPTURE_BODY':'all'
 :::note

-For complete code refer sample app refer at:
+For the complete code, click the below link:

    https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django